-What is a Cyberbullying?
+What is cyberbullying?

-Types of Cyberbullying
+Types of cyberbullying

-This includes abusive or threatening emails sent to a single target, or to a group in order to encourage or incite others to take part in the sending of abusive emails or phone messages to individuals.
+Email: this includes abusive or threatening emails sent to a single target, or to a group in order to encourage or incite others to take part in the sending of abusive emails or phone messages to individuals.

-The use of instant messaging or chatrooms to send abusive or threatening messages or to encourage others to send abusive or threatening messages to individuals.
+Instant messenger and chatrooms: the use of instant messaging or chatrooms to send abusive or threatening messages or to encourage others to send abusive or threatening messages to individuals.

-The use of games to abuse or threaten others.
+Interactive gaming: the use of games to abuse or threaten others.
 This includes locking people out of games, spreading rumours about others, adding the email addresses and profiles of others to gaming mailing lists, or hacking into other’s accounts.

-The use of viruses sent to others to corrupt or delete information on their personal computer.
+Sending viruses: the use of viruses sent to others to corrupt or delete information on their personal computer.

 Cyberbullying and the law

 Bullying and cyberbullying are not specifically criminal offences.
 However, there are criminal and civil laws that can be used to prosecute the perpetrators of cyberbullying including: